 Since January 1, 2004, we have entered into the following transactions with our directors, director-nominees, officers and holders of more than five percent of our voting securities and affiliates of our directors, director-nominees, officers and five percent stockholders.
-All share and per share amounts pertaining to common stock have been retroactively adjusted to give effect to a 1-for-9.1 reverse stock split of our common stock and preferred stock effected November 8, 2007.
-As a result of the 1-for-9.1 reverse stock split, each share of outstanding Series B and Series C preferred stock is convertible into one share of our common stock.
+All share and per share amounts pertaining to common stock have been retroactively adjusted to give effect to a 1-for-9.1 reverse stock split of our common stock and preferred stock to be effected before the completion of this offering.
+As a result of the 1-for-9.1 reverse stock split to be effected before the completion of this offering, each share of outstanding Series B and Series C preferred stock is convertible into one share of our common stock.

 We have granted registration rights to certain holders of our preferred stock and warrants to purchase our common and preferred stock, pursuant to the terms of an investor rights agreement.
 As of the date of this prospectus, the holders of preferred stock held an aggregate of 10,313,842 shares of preferred stock and warrants to purchase 249,724 shares of common and preferred stock.
-Upon the completion of this offering, all of the outstanding shares of our preferred stock, including shares issuable upon exercise of outstanding warrants to purchase common and preferred stock, will automatically convert into a total of 11,154,422 shares of our common stock.
+Upon the completion of this offering, all of the outstanding shares of our preferred stock, including shares issuable upon exercise of outstanding warrants to purchase common and preferred stock, will automatically convert into a total of 11,154,423 shares of our common stock.
 The holders of 10,997,940 of these common shares will have the right to require us to register these shares.
 After registration pursuant to these rights, these shares will become freely tradable without restriction under the Securities Act.
 The following related parties have registration rights: